 Broadcast and Sound Engineering Technician

-A broadcast and sound engineering technician is someone who will set up, operate, and maintain the electrical equipment for radio and television broadcasts, concerts, sound recordings, and movies as well as in office and school buildings.
+A broadcast and sound engineering technician sets up, operates, and maintains the electrical equipment for radio and television broadcasts, concerts, sound recordings, and movies.

 7. Music Therapist

 Anyone who's ever fallen asleep to the sound of a piano knows how soothing music can be.
 Music therapists take advantage of this powerful quality to help patients overcome a range of emotional and psychological issues.
 This job involves singing, listening, and talking about music—all while improving other people's lives.
 What more could a music major ask for?